 - Securities lending The lending of any transferable securities or money market instruments a Sub-Fund holds, to counterparties approved by the Fund (which may include affiliates of JPMorgan Chase & Co.).
-All securities lent will be held in custody by the depositary (or a sub-custodian acting on the depositary's behalf) in a registered account open in the depositary's books for safekeeping.
-The generally low levels of counterparty risk and market risk associated with securities lending are further mitigated by, respectively, counterparty default protection from the lending agent and the receipt of collateral as described below. - Reverse repurchase transactions An agreement to buy a security and sell it back to the original owner at a specified time and (typically higher) price.
+All securities lent will be held in custody by the depositary (or a subcustodian acting on the depositary's behalf) in a registered account open in the depositary's books for safekeeping.
+The generally low levels of counterparty risk and market risk associated with securities lending are further mitigated by, respectively, counterparty default protection from the lending agent and the receipt of collateral as described below. - Securities lending is a technique regularly used by the relevant Sub-Funds and the range of usage is defined in the description of each Sub-